, Health Science Institute Director of Practical Nursing: Evelyn Claiborne

 from the State Board of Nursing.
 For additional information go to www.moga.mo.gov.

-Conditionally approved by Missouri State Board of Nursing and accredited by the North Central Association of Colleges and Schools, and the Accreditation Commission for Education in Nursing (ACEN).
+Conditionally approved by Missouri State Board of Nursing and accredited by the North Central Association of Colleges and Schools, and the Accreditation Commission for Education in Nursing (ACEN) with warning.

 To send comments about the program to the Missouri State Board of Nursing, email